k1lls3x/k1lls3x/README.md

 - 🛠️ Building reliable backend systems with <b>Go</b> and <b>C++</b>
 - 💡 Focused on clean architecture, code readability, and performance
 - 🗃️ Designing efficient databases, automating business workflows, and writing robust SQL
-- ⚡ Love working with PostgreSQL, MySQL, and finding bottlenecks in legacy code
+- ⚡ Working with PostgreSQL, MySQL, CI/CD, and finding bottlenecks in legacy code
 - 🌍 Always learning new backend patterns, tools, and open to cool collaborations

 ---